Meet the Global History Initiative

 Together we embrace the standpoint that Global History can unfold both at the macro and the micro-level, and can at once be a perspective and a subject of study.
 We seek to explore the local histories of global processes and the myriad ways in which the global currents shape the local forms.

-The Queen’s Global History initiative is one of the two partners in the North American Global History Network (along with the Weatherhead Initiative in Global History at Harvard University).
+The Queen’s Global History initiative is one of the two partners in the North American Global History Network (along with the Weatherhead Initiative on Global History at Harvard University) and is partnered with the Poverty Research Network at the University of Glasgow.
 We are in the process of establishing partnerships and exchanges with leading programs around the world.